Bug report #20591

 If the Vector Geometry > Dissolve tool is run on a selection from the shapefile, it will complete successfully if all but one feature is selected, regardless of which feature is left unselected.

-#2 Updated by Alessandro Pasotti about 2 years ago
+#2 Updated by Alessandro Pasotti over 2 years ago

 - File qgis-dissolve-error.png added